 How is tonal contrast different and similar to color contrast?

 The difference between tonal & color contrast is that tonal contrast works with light and dark.
 On the other hand color contrast works with color.
-And the similarity is that both determines the mood of the image.
+And the similarity is that both determine the mood of the image.

 Will using just tonal contrast make your photo look great?
 Why or why not?

 No, using only tonal contrast won’t make your photo great.
-This is because, contrast is just a part of an image.
+This is because contrast is just a part of an image.
 To create a great photo, you need to fulfill the other criteria too, like proper framing, composition, sharpness, etc.

 How do you use varying colors in a monochromatic tonal scheme?